PACTS calls on Government for major drink driving review

 - In the last decade 240 people have been killed each year where a driver was over the limit

-- Nearly one in five (17%) drink drive offences is committed by a reoffender
+- 17% of drink drive offences are committed by a reoffender

 - A significant number of reoffenders have alcohol and mental health issues and the coronavirus pandemic has seen an increase in the number of people with such issues